Women, history and hostels #6

 Mary remained a friend of the Catchpool family for years, continuing her links with the early days of youth hostels, when she had been one of a small group of often unrecognised women who pioneered the way for youth hostels.

-Written during the Coronavirus outbreak, freedom to travel might have allowed me to uncover more information about Mary Lander’s role at the Association of Headmistresses but that was not possible.
+Freedom to travel might have allowed me to uncover more information about Mary Lander’s role at the Association of Headmistresses but that was not possible during the Covid-19 outbreak when this was written.

 Elizabeth Haldane deserves a biography of her own https://en.wikipedia.org/wiki/Elizabeth_Haldane